 I can't post a comment.

 Is your account new?
 Has it been confirmed via email?
-New accounts must wait 6 hours before posting and must be unlocked by replying to the confirmation email sent to you at sign up time.
+New accounts must be unlocked by replying to the confirmation email sent to you at sign up time.
 If you did not receive a confirmation email, check your Junk/Bulk mail folders first just in case it was filtered out as spam.
 To have a confirmation email re-issued, simply click on the My Fark Tab and then click on "re-send the confirmation email" to have another confirmation message sent to your address.

 Are you running NoScript on Firefox?
 This question and answer in our Technical Questions section may help.

 Most of the time, this is because one of us wasn't paying attention (or was drunk) and posted two links to the same story to the front page of Fark.
 Once we take the duplicate link down, it takes a few minutes for the link to disappear from the page.
 If you're using our RSS feed, it may not disappear at all.
 That's normal.

 Yes.
 It's here.

 - The RSS is intended as a convenience only.
 Attempting to create a duplicate of Fark will result in the issuance of a C&D.

 How do I search for old Fark articles?

 We have a headline search feature.
 Just enter some words out of the headline and it'll find everything that matches.
 TotalFark subscribers can search redlit links too.

 Only headlines are searchable.
 We have no plans to make comments searchable.